rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 Unless you would like to modify the Confidence or MaxLabels parameters, the code below with handle the rest.
 The script requires user confirmation before deleting the files, but I have yet to find a file mistakenly on deck for deletion.

 In the example below, I also wanted to remove photos containing people.
-With Rekognition, this task was as simple as adding a `or ('Person' in test_labels)` clause to the conditional statement.
+With Rekognition, this task was as simple as adding a the `('Person' in test_labels)` clause to the conditional statement.

 ```python
 # Generate a test_labels list by loading photos consecutively and capturing Rekognition's response.